tchubaba/snipto/README.md

 ---

 ## Security Notes

-Snipto is designed with **end-to-end encryption (E2EE)** as a first-class principle.
-Here’s how it works technically:

-- **Encryption Algorithm:**
-  Snippets are encrypted using **AES-256 in CBC mode** via the browser’s [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

-- **Key Derivation:**
+Snipto is designed with end-to-end encryption (E2EE) as a core principle, ensuring that sensitive data remains confidential and secure.
+All encryption and decryption operations occur client-side in the browser using the Web Crypto API, with the server handling only encrypted data and metadata.
+Below is a technical overview of how Snipto achieves secure, ephemeral snippet sharing.

+### Encryption Algorithm
+Snippets are encrypted using AES-256 in Galois/Counter Mode (AES-GCM) via the browser’s Web Crypto API.
+AES-GCM provides both confidentiality and integrity, ensuring that encrypted data cannot be tampered with without detection.
+A 12-byte nonce (initialization vector) is randomly generated for each snippet to ensure uniqueness of encryption.

+### Key Derivation
-  A short, random alphanumeric “secret” is generated in the browser.
-This secret is never sent to the server.
-The browser derives a 256-bit AES key from it using **PBKDF2-HMAC-SHA256** with 100,000 iterations.
+A random, 16-character alphanumeric “short secret” is generated client-side using the browser’s cryptographically secure random number generator.
+This secret, passed in the URL fragment (e.g., `#k=<secret>`), is never sent to the server.
+The browser derives three 256-bit keys from the secret using PBKDF2-HMAC-SHA256 with 100,000 iterations:

-    - The **Initialization Vector (IV)** is also randomly generated per snippet.
+- **Encryption Key**: Used for AES-GCM encryption and decryption of the snippet.
+- **Ciphertext HMAC Key**: Used to compute an HMAC-SHA256 over the ciphertext, authentication tag, and nonce for additional integrity protection.
+- **Plaintext HMAC Key**: Used to compute an HMAC-SHA256 over the plaintext, enabling secure view verification.

-    - The IV doubles as the salt in PBKDF2, ensuring the derived key is unique even if the same short secret is reused.
+The nonce doubles as the salt for PBKDF2 (with a unique suffix for the plaintext HMAC key), ensuring that derived keys are unique even if the same short secret is reused.

-- **Payload Handling:**
-    - Plaintext is encrypted with the randomly generated key and IV client-side into base64 encoded ciphertext.
-    - Only the ciphertext and IV are sent to the server.

-- **Decryption:**
+### Payload Handling
+- **Encryption**: The plaintext snippet is encrypted client-side using AES-GCM with the derived encryption key and nonce.
+An HMAC-SHA256 is computed over the ciphertext, authentication tag, and nonce using the ciphertext HMAC key.
+The combined payload (ciphertext + 16-byte authentication tag + 32-byte HMAC) is base64-encoded and sent to the server along with the nonce.
+- **Server Storage**: The server stores only the encrypted payload, nonce, and metadata (e.g., expiration time, remaining views).
+It never receives the plaintext or short secret.
+- **Access Control**: A SHA-256 hash of the short secret (`key_hash`) is sent to the server during snippet creation and stored.
+This hash is required to retrieve the encrypted payload, preventing unauthorized access.

+### Decryption
-  To read a snippet, the recipient must have the full URL including `#k=<secret>`.
-The secret is extracted from the hash fragment, which is **never transmitted in HTTP requests** (browsers do not send fragments to servers).
-The browser re-derives the AES key and decrypts the ciphertext locally.
+To read a snippet, the recipient must access the full URL, including the fragment (e.g., `snipto.com/<slug>#k=<secret>`).
+The browser:

-- **Integrity Verification:**
-  The client also computes a **SHA-256 hash of the ciphertext** when marking a snippet as “viewed.”
-This ensures the server only deletes snippets that were successfully decrypted, preventing accidental or malicious premature deletion.

-- **Ephemerality:**
-  Snippets are deleted after the configured number of views or TTL.
-This ensures encrypted data does not persist indefinitely.
-Currently, the number of views is always 1.
+1. Extracts the short secret from the URL fragment, which is never sent to the server (per browser URL handling).
+2. Computes the SHA-256 hash of the secret (`key_hash`) and sends it in the `GET /api/snipto/<slug>?key_hash=...` request to retrieve the encrypted payload.
+3. Derives the encryption and HMAC keys using PBKDF2.
+4. Verifies the ciphertext HMAC and decrypts the payload using AES-GCM, ensuring both confidentiality and integrity.

+If the URL fragment is missing, the server returns only metadata (e.g., whether the slug exists, expiration time, remaining views), prompting the user to provide the secret.
+If the slug does not exist, the client displays a form to create a new snippet.

+### Integrity and View Verification
+- **Ciphertext Integrity**: AES-GCM’s authentication tag and the additional HMAC-SHA256 ensure that any tampering with the ciphertext or nonce is detected, preventing display of corrupted data.
+- **View Verification**: After successful decryption, the client computes an HMAC-SHA256 of the plaintext using the plaintext HMAC key and sends it to the server via `POST /api/snipto/<slug>/viewed`.
+The server verifies this against the stored `plaintext_hmac` to confirm decryption, preventing unauthorized view consumption or premature deletion.
+This eliminates risks like dictionary attacks on low-entropy plaintexts, as the HMAC is keyed with the secret.

+## Ephemerality
+Snippets are ephemeral, automatically deleted after a configured number of views (default: 1) or a time-to-live (TTL, default: 1 week).
+The server decrements the view count only after verifying the plaintext HMAC, ensuring that only successful decryptions consume views.
+Expired or fully viewed snippets are inaccessible and removed from the server.

+### Slug Existence Checking
+When a user visits `snipto.com/<slug>` without a key, the client checks if the slug exists by sending a `GET /api/snipto/<slug>` request without a `key_hash`.
+The server returns minimal metadata (e.g., `exists: true`, expiration, views remaining) if the slug exists, prompting for the key, or a 404 if it does not, allowing creation of a new snippet.
+This preserves usability while protecting the encrypted payload behind the `key_hash`.

+### Security Features
+- **End-to-End Encryption**: The server never sees the plaintext or short secret, ensuring only users with the full URL can decrypt snippets.
+- **Access Control**: The `key_hash` requirement prevents unauthorized access to encrypted payloads, reducing the risk of data exposure.
+- **Tamper Resistance**: AES-GCM and HMAC-SHA256 ensure data integrity, detecting any modifications to the ciphertext or nonce.
+- **Fishing Mitigation**: Server-side rate-limiting prevents brute-force slug enumeration.
+Keyless GET requests reveal only metadata, not the encrypted payload.
+- **Secure Key Handling**: The short secret (16 chars, ~95 bits entropy) is high-entropy and processed only client-side.
+URL fragments avoid server transmission, though users are advised to share URLs securely to prevent leakage via browser history or extensions.

+---

-In short: **the server cannot decrypt your data** — only someone with the full URL (including the secret fragment) can.
+In summary, Snipto ensures that only users with the full URL (including the secret fragment) can access and decrypt snippets, with robust encryption, integrity checks, and access controls.
+The server handles only encrypted data and metadata, maintaining E2EE and ephemerality for secure, temporary sharing.

 ---